jlortiz528/academic-kickstart/content/publication/slre/index.md

 publication: Working Paper
 publication_short:

-abstract: We show that updates to macroeconomic expectations among professional forecasters exhibit an offsetting pattern where increases in current-quarter predictions lead to systematic decreases in three quarter ahead predictions.
-We then review evidence of individual overreaction at the quarterly frequency and document a lack of overreaction at the annual frequency.
+abstract: Macroeconomic expectations among professional forecasters exhibit a puzzling pattern.
+Whereas individual forecasts robustly exhibit overreactions at the quarterly frequency, this is not the case at the annual frequency.
+Consistent with this finding, we provide evidence that forecasters partially offset their revisions within the calendar year.
 We explain these facts with a model of annual anchoring in which quarterly predictions must be consistent with annual predictions.
 We estimate our model to fit survey expectations and show that it provides a unified explanation for our empirical facts.
 Furthermore, our model yields frequency-specific estimates of information frictions which imply a larger role for inattention at the annual frequency.

 # Summary.
 An optional shortened abstract.
 summary: Updates to survey expectations exhibit an offsetting pattern that are incompatible with standard theories of belief formation.
 We rationalize this in a model featuring annual inattention and a quarterly-to-annual consistency constraint.
 Our model offers a new explanation for observed overreactions in expectations.